What If You Don’t Really Believe What Your Subconscious Espouses?

 Just to show you that murdering them isn’t a solution to the problem with your neighbor, you might have a dream where you murder your neighbor.

 There are plenty of controversial issues with good points to be made on both sides.
 It’s natural to feel conflicted.
 It can be hard to decide what’s the right thing to do among conflicting priorities.
-On an especially controversial issue, one can change their mind from week to week as they sort competing points out.
+On an especially controversial issue, one can change their mind from week to week as one sorts competing points out.

 This is natural.
 You learn about what is and isn’t important as you get older.
 Has there ever been one single older person without a regret?
 Ideas and opinions change over time.